rouvinerh/IRC-Enterprise-Setup-Vagrant/setup/README.md

 6. Download, install and configure sysmon
 7. Download, install and configure Winlogbeat
 8. Start Winlogbeat service
-9. Wait for DC to be set up and then join AD as `WEBSERVER01`
+9. Wait for DC to be set up and then join AD as `host`

 # FileBeat Configuration